neicnordic/sensitive-data-archive/sda/cmd/rotatekey/rotatekey.md

 This setting controls which crypt4gh keyfile is loaded.

-- `C4GH_ROTATEPUBKEYPATH`: path to the crypt4gh public key to use for reencrypting file headers.
+- `TARGET_PUBLIC_KEY`: path to the crypt4gh public key to use for reencrypting file headers.

 ### RabbitMQ broker settings